-- A. Financial consequences shall be assessed for Contract non-compliance or nonperformance in accordance with the FDJJ Policy #2000, and the Department Contract Monitoring Guidelines, Chapter 2, (available on the Department's website) for the following: - 1. failure to submit a Corrective Action Plan (CAP) within the specified time frame(s); - 2. failure to implement the CAP for identified deficiencies within the specified time frame(s); and/or, - 3. upon further failure to make acceptable progress in correcting deficiencies as outlined in the CAP within the specified time frame(s). - B. By executing a Contract, the Provider expressly agrees to the imposition of financial consequences as outlined below, in addition to all other remedies available to the Department by law. - Total contracted beds and/or slots X filled bed/slot per diem rate X 5.0% = Financial Consequence.
+- A. Financial consequences shall be assessed for Contract non-compliance or nonperformance in accordance with the FDJJ Policy 2000 (Revised 04/10/17) for the following: - 1.
+Failure to submit a Corrective Action Plan (CAP) within the specified time frame(s); - 2.
+Failure to implement the CAP within the specified time frame(s); and/or - 3.
+Upon further failure to make acceptable progress in correcting deficiencies as outlined in the CAP within specified time frame(s). - B. The Provider expressly agrees to the imposition of financial consequences as outlined below, in addition to all other remedies available to the Department by law. - Total contracted beds/slots X filled bed/slot per diem rate X 5.0% = Financial Consequence.
 Imposition of consequences shall be per deficiency per day. - C. Upon the Department's decision to impose financial consequences, written notification will be sent to the Respondent.
 Notification will outline the deficiency(ies) for which financial consequences are being imposed, the conditions (including time frames) that must be in place to satisfy the deficiency(ies) and/or the Department's concerns, the amount of the financial consequence and the month the deduction shall be made on the invoice.
-The Department's Contract Manager shall deduct the amount of financial consequences imposed from the Respondent's next monthly invoice as specified in the written notification.

-D. If the Respondent has a grievance concerning the imposition of financial consequences for noncompliance, the Respondent shall follow the dispute process that is outlined in the resulting Contract, outlining any extenuating circumstances that prevented them from correcting the deficiency (ies).
+The Department's Contract Manager shall deduct the amount of financial consequences imposed from the Respondent's next monthly invoice as specified in the written notification. - D. If the Respondent has a grievance concerning the imposition of financial consequences for noncompliance, the Respondent shall follow the dispute process that is outlined in this Contract, describing any extenuating circumstances that prevented them from correcting the deficiency(ies).